JoeyBernhardt/Nutrient_analysis/models_plots.md

 ##### Putting nutrient variability in the context of human nutrition

-Now, let's explore some of the variability in nutrient content that we saw above, but this in the context of how this matters to humans: recommended daily intake (RDI) values.
+Now, let's explore some of the variability in nutrient content that we saw above, but this time in the context of how this matters to humans: recommended daily intake (RDI) values.
+Recommended daily intake values may be familiar to you in the context of those numbers printed on food products' nutrition labels (i.e. one serving of milk gives you 30% of your RDI of calcium).
+These target intake values are typically set by a country's government nutritionists.

 Let's find the % of each taxon that has EPA (an omega-3 fatty acid) values above RDI.